e271828e/Flight.jl/docs/notes/design/framework_design.md

   sweep, needing only types; `init_*` describe stores — the model's memory, which must have contents before the first sweep can run.
 - **`input_types(::C)`**: a bare `NamedTuple` of types — zero framework vocabulary, no wrapper types (the last candidate, `Reduce`, died with reduce-ports, §6).
+Entries are **face constraints, not cell types** (v0.20): each states a bound on the producer's *nominal* face, checked at wiring time as `producer_face <: entry` — one uniform rule, which for a concrete entry degenerates to exact equality, concrete types being final.
+Abstract entries state **structural substitutability** — several concrete producer types admissible behind one stable face, §7's field handles being the demonstrated client (`terrain = AbstractTerrainField`).
+They are never needed for eltype
-Input declarations state the `Float64` face only: their sole job is the build-time wiring check, by **exact type equality** against the producer's face.
-(Names-only contracts were rejected — they lose the wiring-time type error and standalone checkability; subtype/pattern matching was rejected because its motivating case, genuinely generic consumers, is handled by `T`-parametrization below.)
+  genericity: an eltype-generic producer's nominal face is concrete by construction, so `SVector{3, Float64}` wires to it as-is.
+(Names-only contracts were rejected — they lose the wiring-time type error and standalone checkability.)
 Inputs are the component's *requirements*: §8's unconnected-input error, over-wiring detection and did-you-mean typo messages are only definable against them.
+Because entries are bounds, nothing is ever "overwritten": cell types are single-sourced from the producer side per activation (§14.1), and a `Dual`-carrying cell behind a `Float64` entry is the design working, not a promise broken.
+The code-level complement is the **genericity obligation** — whatever scalars the wiring delivers, the consumer's math promotes — checked by the `Dual` probe, never declared:
-  **Symmetric `T`-parametrization of `input_types` is rejected as impossible, not merely unnecessary** (v0.8): an input's activation-time type depends on *who feeds it* — wired from a continuous producer it holds `Dual` under a `Dual` activation, wired from a gated-off discrete producer it holds `Float64`, and the consumer's math promotes the mixture.
-The type is a fact about the wiring, not the consumer; a symmetric declaration would force the consumer to state its producer's tier and would break on substitution behind the same face.
+  **declarations record choices; obligations are checked.** A per-leaf genericity marking would be a constant function across components — zero information (killing the envelope reading of symmetric `T`; the *predictive* reading was already impossible, v0.8: an input's activation type depends on who feeds it — a continuous producer delivers `Dual` under a `Dual` activation, a gated-off discrete producer `Float64` — so a symmetric declaration would force the consumer to state its producer's tier and break substitution behind the same face). **Root slots are the one place an entry types a cell**: produced by no component, a slot has only the consumer declaration to take a type from, and only a *tight* bound determines one — a face surfacing as a root slot must resolve to a concrete declaration (staging cells, the trace header and `probe_value` all need it; abstract-at-root is a build error).
+Under fan-out the slot type is the unique concrete declaration among its consumers — two different concrete declarations remain an error — and abstract co-consumers are checked against it.
-  Producers determine activation types; consumers accept what the wiring delivers — their obligation is genericity, checked by the `Dual` probe, never by declaration.
-Per-activation input types are derived facts.
-- **`output_types(::C, ::Type{T})`** on continuous components: the declaration is a *function of the sweep scalar*, read literally as "this port carries whatever scalar this evaluation runs on" — `Float64` nominally, a `Dual` under linearization/trim, a tracer under §10.
-No substitution engine, no sentinel
+- **`output_types(::C)`**: a concrete `NamedTuple` of *nominal* types, both tiers — same species as `input_types` (v0.20; the `::Type{T}` signature is retired, reversing row 33's output side).
+Cell types per activation are derived by the framework's **leaf walk** over the declared type (§14.1): on continuous producers, `Float64` leaves — including type parameters, `RQuat{Float64}` → `RQuat{Dual}` — follow the activation scalar;
-  types: the author's parameter placement answers exactly the question a rewriter would have to guess at (which `Float64`s are the eltype and which are honest), and a literal `Float64`/`Bool`/enum inside a `T`-taking declaration is a visible, deliberate statement of non-participation.
-Discrete components declare plain `output_types(::C)` — the Tier-3 exemption (§9.2) made visible in a signature.
-Per activity, the build evaluates producer declarations at that activity's `T` to type the slots; during a generic sweep, gated-off discrete producers hold their `Float64` values, consumers gather mixed tuples, and promotion does the rest — semantically exact, since a frozen discrete output is a constant with zero partials, which is precisely what "linearize the continuous dynamics with `z` held" means.
-The tier exemption enforces itself through the type system.
+  `Int`/`Bool`/enum leaves pin; reference-typed fields pin (a §7 bulk-data handle's grid is frozen build-time data, never activation-dependent).
+On discrete producers the walk pins wholesale — the Tier-3 exemption (§9.2), now enforced by the typing rule rather than spelled in a signature (tier is known from declaration shape, §13.5).
+During a generic sweep, gated-off discrete producers hold their `Float64` values, consumers gather mixed tuples, and promotion does the rest — semantically exact, since a frozen discrete output is a constant with zero partials, which is precisely what "linearize the continuous dynamics with `z` held" means.
+What makes under-the-hood substitution safe now — row 33 rejected it as unable to distinguish honest `Float64`s from eltype `Float64`s — is the **embedding guarantee** (§14.5): a `Float64` observed at a parametrized leaf under a non-nominal activation implies no `Dual` entered its computation (promotion is airtight; there is no lossy cast), so its true derivative along every seeded direction is zero and embedding it as a zero-partial constant is exact.
+The honest/eltype distinction no longer needs declaring because both cases get correct treatment automatically.
+Author-side payoffs: no `where {T}` ceremony, no per-leaf placement decisions, the forgotten-`T` bug class gone, and piecewise branches returning literal constants (`flow > 0 ? f(x) : 0.0`) legal as written — zero partials is the derivative of a locally-constant branch.
+Differentiation participation is selected per invocation by seeding (§16.10), never by typing.
-- **`local_types(::C, ::Type{T})`** (v0.8; discrete components: plain `local_types(::C)`,
+- **`local_types(::C)`** (v0.8; concrete nominal types since v0.20, same
-  the same tier-in-signature split as `output_types`): the component-local intermediates — fields a stage returns for the component's *own* later consumption (`f`, guards, the author's debug panels) that are not interface.
+  species and leaf walk as `output_types`): the component-local intermediates — fields a stage returns for the component's *own* later consumption (`f`, guards, the author's debug panels) that are not interface.
-  `local_types(::C, ::Type{T}) where {T} = (q_dyn = T,)` reads exactly like
+  `local_types(::C) = (q_dyn = Float64,)` reads exactly like `output_types`,
-  `output_types` and carries the same authority: under a `Dual` activation a `T` entry must carry partials (a pinned intermediate detonates at the probe, §14.5), while a literal `Float64` entry is §13.2's visible, deliberate statement of non-participation — extended to intermediates. **Strict**: a returned field declared in neither `output_types` nor `local_types` is a build error with did-you-mean (§13.4 walkthrough 5).
+  and its cells follow the same tier-dependent leaf walk under non-nominal activations, with the same embedding guarantee (§14.5) at parametrized leaves. **Strict**: a returned field declared in neither `output_types` nor `local_types` is a build error with did-you-mean (§13.4 walkthrough 5).
 Unlike `output_types` (mandatory), an empty `local_types` is the framework default — absence hides nothing, because